Steve Burton Nails The Gangster Look In Latest Promo, Actor’s First ‘General Hospital’ Ep To Air On Sept. 19

 Except for Burton’s air date, nothing has been released about his upcoming storyline, although fans came up with several theories.
 One theory suggests Jason has a twin brother on General Hospital.
 Since Steve Burton has the same face as the old Jason, this is quite possible.

 General Hospital spoilers reveal that the entire chapter is tied up not just to Jason but also to Franco (Roger Howarth).
 Franco has a photo of him when he was just a child, and he had another boy with him.
-Franco can’t remember who the other boy was or so he claims.
+Franco can’t remember who the other boy was, or so he claims.
 It so happens that Franco’s childhood was not too happy which could be why he is suppressing his memories involuntarily.

 Happy Sunday!
 Wearing my other fave black tee @bnutritionco get it done or get it back.
 Struggle no longer.
 Join us. https://t.co/3eHbEUEt7f pic.twitter.com/1wOPgZpUAg